For Partners | Baltic Sea Day

 © John Nurmisen Säätiö

-On this page, we have collected important information and materials for Baltic Sea Day partners: partner newsletters, the materials bank, and frequently asked questions.
-If you need hints on how to participate in the Baltic Sea Day, i.e. on how to organise events and activities, do take a look at this page.
+If you need tips on how to participate in the Baltic Sea Day, i.e. on how to organise events and activities, do take a look at this page.

 Frequently asked questions